lszzy/FWFramework/README.md

 # [中文](https://github.com/lszzy/FWFramework/blob/master/README_CN.md)

 ## Tutorial
 iOS development framework, mainly solves the routine and pain points in native development, and builds a modular project structure to facilitate iOS development.

-From version 5.0, it is only compatible with Swift; for OC compatibility, please use version 4.x.
+	* Modular architecture design, with built-in Mediator middleware, Router routing and other components
+	* Supports advanced features such as Swift coroutine async, await, property annotation propertyWrapper, etc.
+	* Easily customizable UI plug-ins, including pop-up windows, toast, empty interface, pull-down refresh, image selection and other plug-ins
+	* Completely replaceable network images and network request layer, compatible with SDWebImage, Alamofire, etc. by default
+	* Automatically updated AutoLayout chain layout, commonly used UI view components are all available
+	* Extensible Model, View, and Controller architecture encapsulation to quickly write business code
+	* Compatible with SwiftUI, easily implement UIKit and SwiftUI hybrid interface development
+	* Any replaceable fw. code prefix, commonly used Toolkit methods, Theme, multi-language processing
+	* Everything you want is available here

 All Swizzles in this framework will not take effect by default and will not affect existing projects.
 They need to be manually opened or invoked to take effect.
 This library has been used in formal projects, and will continue to be maintained and expanded in the future.
 Everyone is welcome to use and provide valuable comments to grow together.